Best CPU for RX 7700 XT in 2025 – our top picks tested

 As far as its gaming performance is concerned, it isn’t leagues above other options, as Intel focused more on energy efficiency with these processors.
 However, that doesn’t mean it’s bad.
 The RX 7700 XT is a solid 1440p card, a resolution that this CPU should be able to handle easily.

-We ran Cyberpunk 2077 at 1080p low setting paired with an RTX 4070 Ti Super, and it managed to deliver 216 FPS, which is pretty good.
-However, the 14900K managed 219 FPS and the 9950X decimated the competition with 319 FPS.
+We ran Cyberpunk 2077 at 1080p low settings paired with an RTX 4070 Ti Super, and it managed to deliver 216 FPS, which is pretty good.
+However, the 14900K managed 219 FPS, and the 9950X decimated the competition with 319 FPS.
 So, while it can handle games, if you’re looking for the best gaming CPU, the 285K isn’t the best option.

 However, it does have better multi-core performance, meaning it can better handle resource-intensive workflows like rendering, designing, modeling, etc, paired with a good GPU.
-Also, the benefit of opting for a flagship processor is that you can upgrade to high-end GPUs like the RTX 4090 or RX 7900 XTX without worrying about bottleneck issues.
+Additionally, opting for a flagship processor has the benefit of allowing you to upgrade to high-end GPUs, such as the RTX 4090 or RX 7900 XTX, without worrying about potential bottleneck issues.

 This processor should also be good for the upcoming RTX 5000 series GPUs, meaning the path for upgrades is long.
 So, it will cost you a bit to upgrade to the 285K as you’ll also have to get a new motherboard, but it should last you a good while, making it a worthwhile investment.